yanxu2021/ApartmentUs1/README.md

 - Is this flow easy and intuitive for the user?

 #### Challenge 2 - Set Up
+**Troubleshooting Tips**

+Becuase now we are working in a new stack, the way we find error messages is going to look a little bit different. we are used to getting a browser display when something goes wrong.
+With this particular stack, we need to look for errors in the console and in the terminal.
+Any syntax errors or incorrect code anywhere in the React components will prevent `App.js` from compiling.
+So a mistake is likely to lead to a blank page.

+- Stop the server and start it again.
+- Did all the setup commands run properly?
+The commands can be rerun if something isn't working.
+- Seeing a blank page?
+Look for errors in the terminal or inspect your page.
+- Errors?
+Always look at the first error in the list.
 #### Challenge 3 - Authentication
 - Implement your authentication code, with stubbed out main pages
 #### Challenge 4 - Main UI